jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 #### 🔄 Rich ecosystem

 There are plenty of resources to get you started.
-More than 700 plugins and plenty of starters that are just a `npx gatsby new [GITHUB REPO URL]` away.
+More than 700 plugins and plenty of starters that are just an `npx gatsby new [GITHUB REPO URL]` away.

 #### 💜 Amazing community